domperor/apcadrJed/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package calculate APC (adenoma per colonoscopy) and ADR (adenoma detection rate) from JED data.
 It has a single function called "apcadr".
+You can find test dataset in "tests/testthat/sample_CF_data.csv".

 ## Installation